Annotation-guided Protein Design with Multi-Level Domain Alignment: Experimental settings

 \subsection{General settings}

-\textbf{Backbone Models of {\method}:} Unless otherwise specified, we utilize the weights from ProtBert-BFD~\cite{elnaggar2021protrans} as the initialization of our protein encoder.
-For the text encoder, we choose SciBert~\cite{beltagy2019scibert} as the initial backbone.
-The scarcity of training data does not allow us to train a large decoder, we utilize a lighter decoder, initialized by DistilProtBert~\cite{geffen2022distilprotbert}.
-A decoder that contains more parameters is also our future direction.
+\textbf{Backbone Models of {\method}:} We use ProtBert-BFD~\cite{elnaggar2021protrans} to initialize our protein encoder and SciBert~\cite{beltagy2019scibert} for the text encoder.
+Due to limited training data, we opt for a lighter decoder initialized by DistilProtBert~\cite{geffen2022distilprotbert}.
+Exploring a decoder with more parameters is a future direction.

 \textbf{Training Configurations:} We train {\method} on {\dataset}, using the AdamW optimizer (with a learning rate of 3e-5 and zero weight decay) for 100 epochs.
 Our generation experiments are conducted on 16 NVIDIA Tesla A100-SX4-40GB GPUs.